KonstantinSchubert/zero/Readme.md

 Here, `accountId`, `applicationKey` and `bucketId` are the corresponding backblaze settings and `sqliteFileLocation` is simply the path to a place where the sqlite databases containing the state of the virtual file system can be stored.

+The size of the disk cache is currently hard-coded in the `TARGET_DISK_USAGE` variable.
+(I said this is work in progress :D) You can find it in the code and change it to whatever number you like.

+Install with `python setup.py develop`

+## Usage

+Run

+    zero-fuse <mountpoint> <cache-location>

+to mount the file system.
+You will also need to run

+    zero-worker <cache-location>

+to start the worker process that moves files between disk and cloud.

 ## Testing